 2. Disable IPv6

-Note that this is only a partial solution, as it in no way prevents IPv4 DNS leaks.
-But one of the major reasons that even VPN apps which feature DNS leak protection fail to block DNS leaks is that they only firewall DNS requests to IPv4 DNS servers.
+Note that this is only a partial solution, as it does not prevent IPv4 DNS leaks.
+But one of the main reasons that DNS leak protection fails to block leaks is because they only firewall DNS requests to IPv4 DNS servers.

 3. Change your DNS settings